glistensoft/azure-arm-templates/README.md

      Arguments: envPrefix - Prefix for objects getting created in Azure username  - Username to login into webapp (Mandatory) password  - Password to login into webapp (Mandatory).
 It needs to meet complexity requirement of Azure.
 Currently no complexity checks implemented.

+Each of the tasks configured in the powershell script can be executed independently with needful arguments.